pingcap/docs/tidb-cloud/migrate-sql-shards.md

 # Migrate and Merge MySQL Shards of Large Datasets to TiDB Cloud

 This document describes how to migrate and merge a large MySQL dataset (for example, more than 1 TiB) from different partitions into TiDB Cloud.
-After full data migration, you can use TiDB Data Migration (DM) to perform incremental migration according to your business needs.
+After full data migration, you can use [TiDB Data Migration (DM)](https://docs.pingcap.com/tidb/stable/dm-overview) to perform incremental migration according to your business needs.

 The example in this document uses a complex shard migration task across multiple MySQL instances, and involves handling conflicts in auto-increment primary keys.
-The scenario in this example is also applicable to the scenario of merging data from different sharded tables within a single MySQL instance.
+The scenario in this example is also applicable to merging data from different sharded tables within a single MySQL instance.

 ## Environment information in the example